Preparing student to succeed in an increasingly competitive global environment

 With a rapidly evolving global economy, school districts must prepare students to succeed in an increasingly competitive global environment.
-As a result, it is necessary not only to re-think curricula but also facilities to support a multidisciplinary approach, greater flexibility, and the integration of sophisticated technology.
+As a result, it is necessary to not only re-think curricula, but also facilities, to support a multidisciplinary approach, greater flexibility and the integration of sophisticated technology.
 A major focus is fostering STEM (science, technology, engineering and math) learning, recognizing that these jobs are growing exponentially faster than others and are key to solving the world’s greatest challenges.

 The STEM lab has immediate access to an outdoor learning area designed to integrate the school’s science curriculum with its surroundings, fostering a sense of community and environmental stewardship in the students.

 The school is symbolic of what can happen when Unit 4 and the community work together for our students.
 This is an outstanding 21st-century world-class school.